encok/Password-locker/README.md

 * To run test for the application
         $ python3.8 pass_test.py
 ## Known Bugs
-No known bugs as of now, any bugs discovered will be appreaciated
+No known bugs as of now, any bugs discovered, pull requests will be appreaciated
 ## Technologies Used
 The technologies used include python3.8, figlet in python that was used to draw the pass drawing in the first section.
 Pyperclip is another technology used to facilitate copying and pasting.
 ## Support and contact details
+For any questions or contributions, these are my email addresses:
 * enckkipronoh@gmail.com<br>
 * enock.kipronoh@student.moringaschool.com
-### License
+## License
+Link to the MIT license in my Github account